-Learning about promoting tourism and the business of running a travel agency from a textbook can’t compare to a face-to-face discussion with people who do those activities on a daily basis.
+Learning about promoting tourism and the business of running a travel agency from a textbook can’t compare to a face-to-face discussion with people who do those activities on a daily basis or they take up online classes.
 Bill Koegler’s Destination Marketing class and Annette Godown’s Introduction to Tourism and Event Management class each had field trips recently to find out how it’s done in the real world, and because having fun is also part of the process, you will find many of the groups doing fun things like the HIIT Classes London during traveling times.

 Uniglobe Travel in downtown Wheeling hosted Godown’s class, who discovered first-hand how bricks-and-mortar travel agencies are competing against the online travel websites.
 Owner Bill Bryson and staff discussed the many benefits a travel agent provides and what it is like to work in a travel agency.
 Several of Bryson’s agents are graduates of West Liberty University, the two most recent hires coming from the TEM program.